ngundotra/additional-accounts-request-transfer-spec/README.md

 ## Summary
 A standard protocol to enable on-chain and client communication with Solana programs to "transfer" assets that allows target programs to require additional accounts.

-This standard draws inspiration from BIP 21 and EIP 681.

 ## Motivation
 A standard protocol for enabling programs to support "transfer"ring assets while also allowing a flexible number of accounts into the program allows for a better user experience across apps and wallets in the Solana ecosystem.